Baby dies after falling in fight between mother, another woman in Georgia, police say

 On July 19, the two women got into a fight at Thomas Beauty Supply, 614 1st Ave SE.

 During the fight, the 3-month-old fell from the mother’s arm onto the pavement, Lt.
-Freddie Williams said.
+Freddie Williams with MPD said.

-The baby was taken to Colquitt Regional Medical Center on July 20, where he died from his injuries from the fall.
+The baby was taken to Colquitt Regional Medical Center on July 20 for a head injury.
+The baby later died from his injuries from the fall.

+The mother, Karen Lashun Harrison, 26, was charged with felony murder, first degree cruelty to children, second degree cruelty to children, simple battery and affray (fighting).

+Carneata Clark, 26, was also charged in the incident.
+Clark was charged with false statements and writings and obstruction of an officer for her involvement in the case, according to police.

 The body was sent for an autopsy.